Invasive or exotic species are

 for Oregon.
 Additionally the Invasive

-Species in Oregon Report Card for 2011 is very interesting reading.
+Species in Oregon Report Card for 2014 is useful reading.

-Department of Agriculture Pest Prevention and Management Section
+Department of Agriculture Insect Pest Prevention and Management Section

 Noxious Weed Control Program

 Included with lots of other useful information is the Noxious

 Weed List for Oregon.
 This site as well contains noxious

 Weed Identification and Management.
 Oregon State University Extension.